Special Feature: Community Corrections - Public Safety Officers’ Benefits Programs

-PSOB Programs also include the Public Safety Officers’ Benefits Educational Assistance (PSOEA) program, which provides financial assistance for higher education for the spouses and children of federal, state, and local public safety officers who have been permanently disabled or killed in the line of duty.
-Educational assistance through the PSOEA Program is only available to the spouse or children of a public safety officer after the PSOB death or disability claim process has been completed and benefits have been awarded.
-The amount of the PSOB educational assistance benefit for one month of full-time assistance on or after October 1, 2014 is $1,018.
+Education benefits through PSOB’s Public Safety Officers’ Educational Assistance (PSOEA) program are provided in the form of financial assistance for higher education for the spouses and children of federal, state, and local public safety officers who have been permanently disabled or killed in the line of duty.
+Educational assistance through PSOEA is only available to the spouse or children of a public safety officer after the PSOB death or disability claim process has been completed and benefits have been awarded.
+The amount of the PSOB educational assistance benefit for one month of full-time attendance on or after October 1, 2017 is $1,041.00.

 Public Safety Officers' Benefits: Educational Assistance Program Fact Sheet (English)

 Programa de Beneficios para Agentes de Seguridad Pública (Español)

 Attorney General's Guide to the Hometown Heroes Survivors' Benefits Act